 Inter-professional Education (IPE) in

-As a service learning program, CU CHAMPION aims at equipping students to be familiar with inter-professional practice as future medical professionals.
+As a service learning program, CU CHAMPION aims at equipping students to be familiar with interprofessional practice as future health care professionals.

 The compulsory student volunteers workshop consists of Lectures, Case Discussion, and Equipment Training.

 The lectures aim to equip students with fundamental knowledge of geriatric care, medication safety, interview skills, and disease prevention.
 Speakers include healthcare professionals and teachers from social work and different health disciplines.